lemire/talks/2026/tower/tower.md

 **Good signs**
 * You touch every byte or every element
 * The work per element is small and uniform
-* You have an unpredictable branch per element
 * You are validating, scanning, transcoding, filtering, or counting

 **Bad signs**